-Switched from RFID chips to bars.
+Added barcodes.
 This updated technology provided more accuracy when bundling uniforms.

 Dan Gallagher retires from Gallagher Uniform after 38 years.
 Dan started with the company in 1980 and contributed as the Vice President of operations, and finance while maintaining his family leadership role over the course of his career.

 Gallagher Uniform celebrates 125 years of business in October 2018, marking a milestone not only for the family owned and operated company but for independent launders across the nation.